Bounds on saddle connections for flat spheres: Upper bounds

 \begin{proof} We first consider the case where $t$ is a saddle connection.
 Any Delaunay triangle $\mathcal{T}$ is contained in the image of some locally isometric immersion $f$ of a disk $\mathcal{D}$.
 Following Lemma~\ref{lem:disk}, the pullback of $t$ by this immersion is formed by at most $\frac{5}{2\delta}$ chords crossing the triangle.

 Since there are $2n-4$ triangles in the Delaunay triangulation, the intersection of $t$ with the complement of Delaunay edges is formed by at most $(2n-4)\frac{5}{2\delta}$ distinct segments.
-We deduce an upper bound on the number of intersections with Delaunay edges.
+This implies that combinatorial length of $t$ is bounded above by $(2n-4)\frac{5}{2\delta}$.

 If $t$ is not a saddle connection, we can mark its endpoints to create conical singularities of angle $2\pi$.
 This does not change the value of $\delta$ but may increase the number of triangles in the Delaunay triangulation by $2$.
 The upper bound obtained is $\frac{5n}{\delta}$ instead.